DavidWells/davidwells.io-v1/content/blog/2019-08-25-clean-analytics.md

 ---
 title: "Using event naming conventions to keep analytics data clean."
-descriptions: "How to keep analytics data nice and clean for use in downstream marketing & data science tools"
+description: "How to keep analytics data nice and clean for use in downstream marketing & data science tools"
 author: DavidWells
 date: 2019-08-25 09:30:00
 layout: post